Find Affordable College Courses

 About 91% of the students majoring in music at the school are women while 9% are male.

 Brookdale Community College came in at #7 in this year’s edition of the Most Popular Music Associate Degree Schools in the Middle Atlantic Region ranking.
-Located in the rural area of Lincroft, Brookdale Community College is a public college with a moderately-sized student population.
+Located in the rural area of Lincroft, Brookdale Community College is a public school with a medium-sized student population.

 Of the 11 students majoring in music at Brookdale Community College, 64% are male and 36% are female.